Tragically, drunk drivers cause an average of 29 deaths every day.

-By using this guide, you can understand exactly what to do if you are in this situation, including hiring help from a lawyer.
+By using this guide, you can understand exactly what to do if you are in this situation, including hiring help from a Columbia personal injury lawyer.

 If you’ve been hit by a drunk driver and need assistance from someone who has your best interest in mind.